 Guppies Class: This introduction to sailing class is for 5-7 year olds.
 The class is very hands-on, allowing young sailors to gain comfort on the water.
-The sailing is mostly in Optimist dinghies, the class will have lots of games and of fun!
+The sailing will be done in Optimist dinghies, 420 dinghies, and Sonar sailboats.
+The class will have many games and lots of fun!
 Sailors must be able to pass a swim test in order to participate.

 Tuesday evenings (4:30 - 6:30 pm) Two sessions during the summer - each 4 weeks long.